 In each lab session, your primary interaction could be with a Teaching Assistant.
 The function of a TA is to help you get good data in a safe fashion, and to provide individual help on each lab when necessary.
 The role of the Laboratory Coordinator is more behind the scenes: to plan the curriculum, prepare both handouts and powerpoints, and to train the TAs so that the lab experience is educational, fair, and effectively run for students enrolled in all of the sections.
-Please know that the Lab Coordinators are available to you if there are any questions or concerns that the TAs cannot handle appropriately.
+Please know that the Instructor is available to you if there are any questions or concerns that the TAs cannot handle appropriately.
+Each TA will keep office hours as well, and are posted on Sakai.